opengauss-mirror/docs/content/en/docs/Developerguide/create-table-partition.md

 -   **partition\_table\_name**

-    Specifies the name of the partitioned table.
+    Specifies the name of a partitioned table.

     Value range: a string.
-It must comply with the naming convention.
+It must comply with the identifier naming convention.

 -   **column\_name**

     Specifies the name of a column to be created in the new table.

     Value range: a string.
-It must comply with the naming convention.
+It must comply with the identifier naming convention.

 -   **data\_type**